On the birational section conjecture with strong birationality assumptions: Reduction to number fields

-\begin{proposition} Assume that $t$-birational sections of curves defined over number fields are geometric or cuspidal.
-Then quasi-$t$-birational sections of curves over fields of finite type over $\Q$ are geometric or cuspidal. \begin{proof} We prove this by induction on the transcendence degree $n$ of the base field $k$ over $\Q$.
+\begin{proposition} Assume that $t$-b.l. sections of curves defined over number fields are geometric or cuspidal.
+Then quasi-$t$-b.l. sections of curves over fields of finite type over $\Q$ are geometric or cuspidal. \begin{proof} We prove this by induction on the transcendence degree $n$ of the base field $k$ over $\Q$.
 The case $n=0$ is \autoref{quasinf}.
-Assume $n \ge 1$ and that the theorem is proved for fields of transcendence degree $n-1$, let $h\s k$ be algebraically closed in $k$ and of transcendence degree $n-1$ over $\Q$.
-Thanks to \autoref{tamat}, it is enough to prove the statement for projective curves.
-Let $X$ be a projective curve over $k$ and $s\in\Pi_{X/k}$ a quasi-$t$-birational section, we want to show that $s$ is geometric.
+Assume $n \ge 1$ and that the statement is proved for fields of transcendence degree $n-1$, let $h\s k$ be algebraically closed in $k$ and of transcendence degree $n-1$ over $\Q$.
+Let $X$ be a curve and $s\in\Pi_{X/k}$ a quasi-$t$-b.l. section, up to passing to an open subset we may assume that $X$ is hyperbolic.
+Assume by contradiction that $s$ is not geometric nor cuspidal, thanks to Tamagawa's argument (\autoref{tama}) and \autoref{morb} up to passing to an étale neighbourhood we may assume that $\bar{X}(k)=\emptyset$.
+Clearly the image in $s$ in $\bar{X}$ is not geometric, so we may replace $X$ with $\bar{X}$ and assume that $X$ is projective.

 Choose $E$ any elliptic curve over $h$, we may find a finite, possibly ramified cover $Y\to X$ with a finite morphism $Y\to E_{k}$.
 Let $U\s X,V\s Y$ be open subsets such that $V\to U$ is finite étale.
-Since $s$ is quasi-$t$-birational, by applying \autoref{morb} to $V\to U$ we may find a finite extension $k'/k$ and a quasi-$t$-birational lifting $r$ of $s_{k'}$.
+Since $s$ is quasi-$t$-b.l., by applying \autoref{morb} to $V\to U$ we may find a finite extension $k'/k$ and a quasi-$t$-b.l. lifting $r\in\Pi_{Y/k}(k')$ of $s_{k'}$.
 Thanks to \cite[Lemma 6.5, Theorem 7.2]{anab}, it is enough to prove that $r$, and thus $s_{k'}$, is geometric.
 We may thus replace $k$, $X$, $s$ with $k'$, $Y_{k'}$, $r$ and assume that there is a finite morphism $X\to E_{k}$.

-Let $C$ be an affine curve over $h$ whose function field is $K$, up to shrinking $C$ we may extend $X$ to a family of smooth projective curves $\tilde{X}\to C$ with a finite morphism $\tilde{X}\to E\times C$ over $C$.
-The generic section $s$ extends to a global section $\tilde{s}:C\to\Pi_{\tilde{X}/C}$ thanks to \cite[Proposition 2.7]{scfg}.
+Let $C$ be an affine curve over $h$ whose function field is $k$, up to shrinking $C$ we may extend $X$ to a family of smooth projective curves $\tilde{X}\to C$ with a finite morphism $\tilde{X}\to E\times C$ over $C$.
+The generic section $s$ extends to a global section $\tilde{s}:C\to\Pi_{\tilde{X}/C}$ thanks to \cite[Corollary 3.4]{scfg}.
 The specializations of $\tilde{s}$ are geometric thanks to \autoref{spequasi} plus inductive hypothesis.
-It follows that $s$ is geometric thanks to \cite[Definition 3.1, Proposition 3.7, Lemma 3.9]{scfg}. \end{proof} \end{proposition}
+It follows that $s$ is geometric thanks to \cite[Definition 4.1, Corollary 4.9]{scfg}. \end{proof} \end{proposition}